Yaku: Yūjō Dangi

 is a 1996 visual novel developed by Axis Art Amuse and Idea Factory.
 It is a horror-themed game involving five friends who return to their old elementary school to dig up an old time capsule.
 As a visual novel, the game involves the player choosing from several menu and dialogue options to advance the plot and unlock different endings.
 The game also includes the ability to swap between different characters perspectives to see the story from their point of view.

 The game was directed by Shingo Kuwana, it was one of the earliest games developed by his team his newly found company Idea Factory which started in late 1994.
 It was released in early 1996.
-A sequel titled Yaku Tsuu: Noroi No Game was released in 1997.
+A sequel titled Noroi no Game was released in 1997.

 Gameplay and plot

 Yaku: Yūjō Dangi is a horror-themed visual novel.
 The games tasks players with choosing from several menu and dialogue options that appear onscreen to advance the plot and unlock different endings.
 The game allows the player to change the point-of-view the story is told from between characters allowing for five different scenarios to progress through.
 On a first playthrough, only two characters point-of-view can be alternated between.

 Yaku: Yūjō Dangi is about five friends who return to their old elementary school to dig up an old time capsule.